Courses for exchange students / Faculty of Mathematics and Science

 Courses open all year

-KEMY2000 SUS-waste: Implementing Sustainability in Waste Management, 3 op, online course
+KEMY2000 SUS-waste: Implementing Sustainability in Waste Management, 3 cr, online course

-KEMS531 Basics of Materials Chemistry, 4 op, online course
+KEMS531 Introduction to Material Chemistry, 4 cr, online course

 NOTE!
 In order to do advanced laboratory works you must have enough experience to work in laboratory (in pratice be a master's level student) and have sufficient knowledge of Finnish laboratory works (i.e. complete first the course KEMY004 Introduction to Finnish laboratory works or have equivalent knowledge).

-KEMS3880 Advanced laboratory exercises of inorganic chemistry, 2-10 cr.
+KEMS3880 Advanced Laboratory Work in Inorganic Chemistry, 2-10 cr.
 This course you can choose from different laboratory works, look more info from SISU, (laboratory work)

-KEMS548 Advanced laboratory works in organic chemistry, 1-10 ECTS credits, This course you can choose from different laboratory works, look more info from SISU (laboratory work)
+KEMS548 Advanced Laboratory Work in Organic Chemistry, 1-10 ECTS credits.
+This course you can choose from different laboratory works, look more info from SISU (laboratory work)

 Courses of Nanoscience (updated 27.3.26)